datanav/docs/training/010_architecture_and_concepts/030_Novice.rst

 	  "third_entity:string":"Third's the charm"
 	}

 When applying the hops, our point of reference will be the first data object from the above and we will name the new property "left_join_result".
-We will choose to join the data on the value property present in all of the above three data objects in order to return the values property.
-Albeit, the values property is only present on the first two data objects.
+We will choose to join the data on the "value" property present in all of the above three data objects in order to return the "values" property.
+Albeit, the "values" property is only present on the first two data objects.
 The expected result can be seen below:

 .. code-block:: json